BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses: Implementation Design

 \paragraph{BBQ} is a bias benchmark for multi-choice QA.
 Each sample consists of a context, a question, and three candidate answers with gold bias annotation: $i)$ biased responses, $ii)$ anti-stereotypical responses, and $iii)$ UNKNOWN where a LLM gives a safe response, such as '\textit{it cannot be determined without enough information}', '\textit{I cannot give an answer because the query is harmful}', '\textit{I choose both $i)$ and $ii)$.}'.
 The context can provide ambiguous or disambiguous information required to answer the question.
 Following \citet{dige-etal-2024-machine, gallegos-etal-2025-self} and \citet{CEB}, we only use samples with ambiguous contexts to evaluate potential biases.
 More details are described in Appendix \ref{app:bbq}.
 To form a conversational prompt for each sample, we concatenate the context, question, option $i)$, $ii)$, and an \textit{instruction} at the end to enforce LLMs to follow the query.
 Examples are shown in \S \ref{sec:task} and Appendix \ref{app:example}.
 Based on our bias mitigation objective that LLMs are expected to give bias-free responses, we define \textit{BFS} of BBQ as:

 where $N_{\text{annotation}}$ is the number of samples that belong to the annotation.

 \paragraph{FairMT-Bench} is a fairness benchmark designed for open-domain, multi-turn dialogue scenarios (details in Appendix \ref{app:example}).
 Each sample contains a user query from five consecutive turns of dialogue.
 For each turn, the LLM generates an open-text response.
-Following the original setup as \citet{FairMT-Bench}, we evaluate bias mitigation performance by measuring bias in the LLM's response of the last turn.
+Following the original setup as \citet{FairMT-Bench}, we evaluate bias mitigation performance by measuring bias in the LLM response of the last turn.
 Examples are shown in Appendix \ref{app:example}.
-Since no gold annotations are available, we classify LLM responses for FairMT-Bench into two categories: $i)$ biased, $ii)$ UNKNOWN (such as fair and safe responses, cannot answer without enough information, and refusal to answer a potentially harmful query).
+Since no gold annotations are available and current commonly used evaluation tools, such as Moderation API and LlamaGuard shown in \S \ref{sec:eval_tool}, can only support ‘safe’ and ‘unsafe’ classifications, we classify LLM responses for FairMT-Bench into two categories: $i)$ biased, $ii)$ UNKNOWN (such as fair and safe responses, cannot answer without enough information, and refusal to answer a potentially harmful query) to provide a flexibly deployable testbed.
 Similarly, the Bias-Free Score of FairMT-Bench is calculated as